-Testing the validity of regional detail in global analyses of Sea surface temperature - the case of Chinese coastal waters
+1 Testing the validity of regional detail in global analyses of Sea

-Yan Li, Hans von Storch , Qingyuan Wang , Qingliang Zhou , Shengquan Tang

-National Marine Data and Information Service, Tianjin, People's Republic of China

-Institut für Küstenforschung, Helmholtz Zentrum Geesthacht, Germany

-Ocean University of China, Qingdao, People's Republic of China

-Tianjin Meteorological Observatory, Tianjin, People's Republic of China

-Chinese Meteorological Administration, Beijing, People's Republic of China
+2 surface temperature - the case of Chinese coastal waters

+- 3 Yan Li^{1}, Hans von Storch ^{2,3}, Qingyyuan Wang 4, Qingliang Zhou 5, Shengquan Tang^{2,3} - 1National Marine Data and Information Service, Tianjin, People's Republic of China - 2Institut für Küstenforschung, Helmholtz Zentrum Geesthacht, Germany - 3Ocean University of China, Qingdao, People's Republic of China - 4Tianjin Meteorological Observatory, Tianjin, People's Republic of China - 5Chinese Meteorological Administration, Beijing, People's Republic of China

 Abstract.
 We have designed a method for testing the quality of multidecadal analyses of SST in regional seas by using a set of high-quality local SST observations.
 In recognizing that local data may reflect local effects, we focus on dominant EOFs of the local data and of the localized data of the gridded SST analyses.
-We examine the patterns, variability as well as trends of the principal components.
-This method is applied to examine three different SST analyses, i.e., HadISST1, ERSST and COBE SST.
-They have been assessed using a newly constructed high-quality data set of SST at 26 coastal stations along the Chinese coast in 1960-2015 which underwent careful examination with respect to quality, and a number of corrections of inhomogeneities.
+We examine patterns, and the variability as well as the trends of the principal components.
+This method is applied to examine three different SST analyses, namely HadISST1, ERSST and COBE SST.
+They are assessed using a newly constructed high-quality data set of SST at 26 coastal stations along the Chinese coast in 1960-2015 which underwent careful examination with respect to quality, and a number of corrections of inhomogeneities.
 The three gridded analyses perform by and large well from 1960 to 2015, in particular since 1980.
-However, for the pre-satellite period, prior to 1980s, the analyses differ among each other and show some inconsistencies with the local data, such as artificial break points, periods of bias and differences in trends.
-We conclude that gridded SST-analyses need improvement in the pre-satellite period (prior to 1980s), by re-examining in detail archives of local quality-controlled SST data in many data-sparse regions of the world.
+However, for the pre-satellite time period, before 1980, the analyses differ among each other and show some inconsistencies with the local data, such as artificial break points, periods of bias and differences in trends.
+We conclude that gridded SST-analyses need improvement in the pre-satellite time (prior to 1980s), by re-examining in detail archives of local quality-controlled SST data in many data-sparse regions of the world.

 Corresponding author.
-E-mail address: ly\nmdis@163.com
+E-mail address: ly_nmdis@163.com